Sonal3274/SpecifyingGenderByName/README.md

 ## Contributing
-* Pull requests are welcome.
-For major changes, please open an issue first
-* to discuss what you would like to change.
+Pull requests are welcome.
+For major changes, please open an issue first to discuss what you would like to change.

 ## Feature to be added
+[] Tests
+[] Fix gradle